joepv/joepv.github.io/wakeup.md

 #### Tag your Hue schedule with a wake-up string in it!

 To know which schedules are used for wake-up I set all those schedules with the _Wake_ string in it.
 Like _Wake-up weekday's_ and _Wake-up weekends_.
-In the LUA script I find these schedules with the code `if name:find('Wake') and status == 'enabled' then ... end`.
+In the LUA scene I find these schedules with the code `if name:find('Wake') and status == 'enabled' then ... end`.

 #### Recurring day's are saved as a bitmask in the Hue bridge